Building Names: Refer to the Art Building — not CVAD Building — and Art Annex — not CVAD 2.

 Note: Did you know?
 On average, videos with captions tend to increase watch time compared to those without them.
 Adding captions to your videos expands your reach to a wider audience, allowing more viewers to access and enjoy your content, from those who are deaf or hard of hearing to those who prefer to watch with no or low volume.
 Source: YouTube: Add Subtitles and Captions

 Do you need help transcribing speech to text?
-Email CVAD Marketing, cvad.Marketing@unt.edu, to have it done for you.
+Email CVAD Marketing at cvad.Marketing@unt.edu to have it done for you.

 Send a link to your video (.mp4) from Dropbox, OneDrive or another sharing platform in the text box of your news web form.
 Checklist for creating accessible videos.